 The TPN10 sampling and measurement systems shall consist of the following elements:

-(a) A PN sampling probe extracts a sample from the sampling tunnel.
+(a) A PN sampling probe that extracts a sample from the sampling tunnel.
 The specifications for the design of the PN sampling probe are described in paragraph 12.2.1.2.;

-(b) An appropriate PN sampling nozzle is installed at the tip of the PN sampling probe.
+(b) An appropriate PN sampling nozzle that is installed at the tip of the PN sampling probe.
 The specifications for the design of the nozzle are described in paragraph 12.2.1.3.;

-(c) A suitable tube (Particle Transfer Tube – PTT) transfers aerosol from the outlet of the sampling probe to the inlet of the PN pre-classifier.
+(c) A suitable tube (Particle Transfer Tube – PTT) that transfers aerosol from the outlet of the sampling probe to the inlet of the PN pre-classifier.
 When the PN pre-classifier is directly mounted to the outlet of the sampling probe, the PTT may be used to transfer the particles from the outlet of the PN pre-classifier to the inlet of the dilution system.
 The specifications for the design of the PTT are described in paragraph 12.2.1.4.;

-(d) A PN pre-classifier is applied to remove bigger particles.
+(d) A PN pre-classifier that is applied to remove bigger particles.
 The specifications for the PN pre-classifier are described in paragraph 12.2.2.1.;

 (e) A dilution system that incorporates one or more dilution stages.
 The specifications for the design of the dilution system are described in paragraph 12.2.2.2.;

-(f) An internal transfer line transfers the aerosol from the outlet of the dilution system to the inlet of the particle number counting device.
-The specifications for the design of the outlet line are described in paragraph 12.2.2.3.;
+(f) An internal transfer line that transfers the aerosol from the outlet of the dilution system to the inlet of the particle number counting device.
+The specifications for the design of the transfer line are described in paragraph 12.2.2.3.;

-(g) A Particle Number Counter (PNC) measures the TPN10 concentration.
+(g) A Particle Number Counter (PNC) that measures the TPN10 concentration.
 The specifications for the PNC are described in paragraph 12.2.3.1.

 The SPN10 sampling and measurement systems shall consist of the following elements:

-(h) A PN sampling probe extracts a sample from the sampling tunnel.
+(h) A PN sampling probe that extracts a sample from the sampling tunnel.
 The specifications for the design of the PN sampling probe are described in paragraph 12.2.1.2.;

-(i) An appropriate PN sampling nozzle is installed at the tip of the PN sampling probe.
+(i) An appropriate PN sampling nozzle that is installed at the tip of the PN sampling probe.
 The specifications for the design of the nozzle are described in paragraph 12.2.1.3.;

-(j) A suitable PTT transfers aerosol from the outlet of the sampling probe to the inlet of the PN pre-classifier.
+(j) A suitable PTT that transfers aerosol from the outlet of the sampling probe to the inlet of the PN pre-classifier.
 When the PN pre-classifier is directly mounted to the outlet of the sampling probe, the PTT may be used to transfer the particles from the outlet of the PN pre-classifier to the inlet of the volatile particle remover system.
 The specifications for the design of the PTT are described in paragraph 12.2.1.4.;

-(k) A PN pre-classifier is applied to remove bigger particles.
+(k) A PN pre-classifier that is applied to remove bigger particles.
 The specifications for the PN pre-classifier are described in paragraph 12.2.2.1.;

-(l) A Volatile Particle Remover (VPR) dilutes the sample and removes volatile particles before the measurement device.
+(l) A Volatile Particle Remover (VPR) that dilutes the sample and removes volatile particles prior to measuring PN.
 The specifications for the design of the VPR are described in paragraph 12.2.2.2.;

-(m) An internal transfer line transfers the aerosol from the outlet of the VPR to the inlet of the PNC.
-The specifications for the design of the outlet line are described in paragraph 12.2.2.3.;
+(m) An internal transfer line that transfers the aerosol from the outlet of the VPR to the inlet of the PNC.
+The specifications for the design of the transfer line are described in paragraph 12.2.2.3.;

-(n) A PNC measures the SPN10 concentration.
+(n) A PNC that measures the SPN10 concentration.
 The specifications for the PNC are described in paragraph 12.2.3.1.

 TPN10 and SPN10 sampling shall use different probes as specified in 12.2.1.1. (a).
 The same sampling probe can be used provided that the applied flow splitter fulfils the requirements specified in paragraph 12.2.1.1. (b-e).